langchain-ai/langchain-cloudflare-nuxt-template/README.md

-# Cloudflare + LangChain + Nuxt Multi-source Chatbot
+# ☁️🦜 Cloudflare + LangChain + Nuxt Multi-source Chat

 This repo contains an example of a conversational retrieval system that can route between multiple data sources, choosing the one more relevant to an incoming question.
 This helps cut down on distraction from off-topic documents getting